Emergency room (ER) in Manchester, New Hampshire

 Can visitors come to the emergency room?

-So that we can provide the highest quality care and maintain your privacy, we limit the number of visitors allowed in the emergency room.
+To protect your privacy and ensure the highest quality care, we limit the number of visitors.
 Two waiting areas are available for loved ones.

 What if I have questions?